 Described by Clyde Stubblefield, James Brown's legendary drummer, as "the funkiest man I've heard in Europe", Giles is a familiar face at UK clubs and festivals playing acoustically or with the Aviators.
-He has appeared at Gloucester, Colne, Upton, Farnham, Banbury, Oxford, Bracknell, Ealing, Basingstoke and Wallingford festivals and many of the well-known "Boogaloo" blues events, as well as "Blues de Traverse" and "Festival Blues à Gogo" in Normandy.
+He has appeared at most of the major UK festivals, including many of the well-known "Boogaloo" blues events, as well as "Blues de Traverse" and "Festival Blues à Gogo" in Normandy.

 He has guested three times on Paul Jones's Radio Two blues programme as well as on Wey Valley Radio, Seven Counties Radio and other local radio stations in France and England.
 He held residencies over several years at London's top blues venues 'The Station Tavern' and 'Ain't Nothin' But'.

 In the 70s Giles was a familiar figure playing solo bottleneck and lap steel on his old Dobro guitars in clubs, bars and festivals in England and Holland, where he released an LP, "Zeltzaam & Zonderling".
 He played support to Son House, Mississippi Fred McDowell, Juke Boy Bonner among others.

 He formed the innovative "Really the Blues" in the 80s, which mixed delta blues with jazz influences: Richard Sadler on bass, Bob Morgan on sax and keyboards, and Clive McKenzie-Joseph on drums.
 During their Station Tavern residency, Sam Kelly replaced Clive.
 They guested on Paul Jones's BBC blues show and put out an album, "Aviator".